OctopusDeployLabs/SpaceCloner/README.md

 Below are questions and answers to common questions we've gotten about this project.

 ### Why was this script created?
-The Octopus Advisory Team at Octopus Deploy team developed this script.
+The Customer Solutions Team at Octopus Deploy team developed this script.
 We use it to clone items for our [samples instance](https://samples.octopus.app).

 ### Can I use this to migrate from self-hosted to the cloud?
 Yes.
 However, this script is not a full migration.
 It will jump-start your migration.
 This script hits the API, meaning it won't have access to your sensitive variables.  it will not clone releases or deployments.
 See the [how it works](docs/HowItWorks.md) page for details on what it will and won't clone.